pivotal/docs-tap/install.hbs.md

       type: LoadBalancer # This is set by default, but can be overridden by setting a different value.

 buildservice:
-  # Takes the value from shared section above by default, but can be overridden by setting a different value.
+  # Takes the value from the shared section earlier by default, but can be overridden by setting a different value.
   kp_default_repository: "KP-DEFAULT-REPO"
   kp_default_repository_secret: # Takes the value from the shared section above by default, but can be overridden by setting a different value.
     name: "KP-DEFAULT-REPO-SECRET"
     namespace: "KP-DEFAULT-REPO-SECRET-NAMESPACE"

 tap_gui:
-  service_type: ClusterIP # If the shared.ingress_domain is set as above, this must be set to ClusterIP.
+  service_type: ClusterIP # If the shared.ingress_domain is set as earlier, this must be set to ClusterIP.
   metadataStoreAutoconfiguration: true # Create a service account, the Kubernetes control plane token and the requisite app_config block to enable communications between Tanzu Application Platform GUI and SCST - Store.
   app_config:
     catalog: